bennettpe/fullstack-frameworks-django-website/README.md

    so removed this and the media file are now created ok.

 #### TypeError: datetime.datetime(...) is not JSON serializable
-1. created data for orders by date chart and had the following error as the datetimes need to be converted to a string.
+1. Created data for orders by date chart and had the following error as the datetimes need to be converted to a string.
-2. used the following https://reviews.reviewboard.org/r/5038/diff/2/ and adapted code.
+2. Used the following https://reviews.reviewboard.org/r/5038/diff/2/ and adapted code.
     ```python
     from django.core.serializers.json import DjangoJSONEncoder